Genetically modified food controversies: Health

+The WHO emphasizes that conventional foods are generally regarded as safe on the basis of their long-established history of consumption, and new varieties developed through traditional breeding techniques are often placed on the market without mandatory safety assessments, even though such processes may lead to changes in certain characteristics, whether beneficial or potentially adverse.
+In contrast, in most regulatory systems genetically modified foods are required to undergo specific, case-by-case safety evaluations prior to commercialization, including assessments of possible effects on human health and the environment.

 The ENTRANSFOOD project was a European Commission-funded scientist group chartered to set a research program to address public concerns about the safety and value of agricultural biotechnology.
 It concluded that "the combination of existing test methods provides a sound test-regime to assess the safety of GM crops."
 In 2010, the European Commission Directorate-General for Research and Innovation reported that "The main conclusion to be drawn from the efforts of more than 130 research projects, covering a period of more than 25 years of involving more than 500 independent research groups, is that biotechnology, and in particular GMOs, are not per se more risky than e.g. conventional plant breeding technologies."

 Comparison of conventional plant breeding with transgenic and cisgenic genetic modification.

 Consensus among scientists and regulators pointed to the need for improved testing technologies and protocols.
 Transgenic and cisgenic organisms are treated similarly when assessed.
 However, in 2012 the European Food Safety Authority (EFSA) GMO Panel said that "novel hazards" could be associated with transgenic strains.
 In a 2016 review, Domingo concluded that studies in recent years had established that GM soybeans, rice, corn, and wheat do not differ from the corresponding conventional crops in terms of short-term human health effects, but recommended that further studies of long-term effects be conducted.